nijeesh4all/plumber/README.md

 ```

+---

+## Configuration

+The pipeline definition is loaded from a YAML file.
+You can customize the source, destination, and any transformation steps in this YAML file.

 ### Pipeline Definition

 The pipeline definition is structured in a YAML format, specifying the source, transformation steps (optional), and destination.
 Below is an example YAML file: